anthonyshort/idiomatic-sass/README.md

 of these packages can `@import "clearfix/index"` without fear that there will be two `.clearfix` classes in the output.

 It is assumed that the `components` directory is added as a load path, so packages can easily require their dependencies.

+## Definitions

+#### Object

+A single piece of the design, usually fairly small.
+This could be things like `.message`, `.block`, `.list`, `.post`.
+Objects should be independent.
+Think of them as lego blocks.
+Objects have "modifiers" and "children".

+#### Children

+If an "object" is the parent, any sub-parts of that object are considered its children.
+Children are only ever controlled by the object it belongs to.
+A `.message` object may have a title that it styles, `.message__title`, this would be referred to as a child element.

+#### Module

+A single piece of functionality that can be composed of CSS, mixins, functions and assets (such as images or fonts).
+A module has a single entry point and a single purpose and role. eg. A grid framework could be a module.

+#### Package

+When a module is shared with others via a package manager like Bower it will generally be referred to as a package.
+This means that the term "module" and "packages" are fairly interchangable.

+#### Block

+This is another term for the concept of an "object".

+#### Element

+When referring to "objects" and "blocks", the word "element" is interchangable with the word "children".

+#### Modifier

+"Objects" may be modified in a way that changes their style in small ways, think of them as themes or alternative styles.
+For example, a `.list` object may have a `.list--small` modifier to make the text smaller.